Mexican Hat Rock Climbing

 |RAIN AND WET ROCK The sandstone around Moab is fragile and is very easily damaged when it is wet.
 MORE INFO >>>|

 Mexican Hat is the distinctive piece of caprock balanced on a mesa south of the highway.
 You'll know it when you see it guaranteed.
 Royal Robbins nailed a difficult route on the severely overhanging caprock on the first ascent.
 The infamous Banditos climbing club decided that didn't look fun, and drilled a bolt ladder to the summit.
 The Bandito route is certainly not hard, but you won't finally many more unique formations anywhere.

 Mexican Hat is the obvious mesa just east of the town of Mexican Hat.
 An unmarked dirt road leads to a small parking area at the base of the mesa.
 Scramble up to the start of the caprock-if you find the easiest way it is no harder than class 3.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mexican Hat:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mexican Hat: